Qabat/n2frog/README.md

 # SHG FROG PCGPA software for measuring nonlinear refractive index

-This program when finished is supposed to get measured SHG FROG spectrogram and experimental parameters as input and give n2 with error as output.
+This program will take measured SHG FROG spectrogram and some experimental parameters as input and give n2 with error as output for particular measured material.

-MATLAB version will be developed first and when it will be working properly, it will be rewritten in Python to be fully open source.
+FROG algorithm with bootstrap implemented is working correctly in MATLAB.
+Now n2 fitting procedure is being developed.
+After everything works properly in matlab it will be rewritten in Python in the future.

 Main part of this software (FROG algorithm) is based on: